5

-You can help prevent suicide with candid conversations.
-They show support to the individual and help break down mental health stigmas and barriers.
+Candid conversations can help prevent suicide.
+Talking about it helps break down mental health stigmas and barriers.

 On “What’s the 211?” podcast, Brandon Johnson, MSH, host of The Black Mental Wellness Lounge on YouTube, talked about the reluctance to talk about suicide.